 What is uninsured or underinsured coverage?

 Most people may carry vehicle insurance, but many don't understand what Uninsured Motorist (UM) or Underinsured Motorist (UIM) bodily injury coverage is.
-In short, it's coverage that can protect you when another driver injures you but either has no insurance or not enough insurance to cover your medical bills and other losses.
+In short, it's coverage that can protect you when another driver injures you but either has NO insurance or NOT ENOUGH insurance to cover your medical bills and other losses.
 If you see "UM" bodily injury insurance on your policy then you also have "UIM" coverage (even if "UIM" isn't spelled out), and vice versa, because they are interchangeable.
 If you don't see it, it means that you rejected it when you purchased the policy.
+If that's the case, for your own sake, read on and then decide if the small amount of money you might be saving every month is really worth the huge amount of protection you are giving up.

 Required insurance coverage in Colorado